 - Advanced detection, which means automatic arming/ disarming your camera, smart notifications, and privacy mode

 - Activity zone masking, which means that you can select activity for the camera to record so you receive fewer notifications

 - An extended warranty of two years, an extra year over free access

 - Incident support services, meaning that you’ll have a team of people to help you if you have a security issue

-To me, the most important of these features are the two-way audio, person detection, and the safety button.
+To me, the most important of these features are the cloud storage, two-way audio, person detection, and the safety button.
 At these prices, I think the paid membership is definitely worth your while.

 I also want to talk a little about the camera’s Home Health Technology.
 Remember those vents at the top of the camera?